flyconnectome/crantr/README.md

 Clonal raider ants (*Ooceraea biroi*) are a fascinating species of ant known for their unique reproductive biology and social structure:

-- They reproduce through parthenogenesis, meaning all individuals are female clones.
+- They reproduce clonally via parthenogenesis.
-- They lack a queen caste, with all individuals capable of laying eggs.
+- They lack a queen caste, and all workers in a colony lay eggs.
-- They alternate between reproductive and brood care phases in synchronized cycles.
+- They exhibit complex social behaviors, including division of labor, chemical communication, and parental care.
-- They exhibit collective hunting behavior, raiding other ant colonies for their larvae.
+- It is possible to make [mutant] (https://www.cell.com/fulltext/S0092-8674(17)30772-9) and [transgenic] (https://www.cell.com/cell/fulltext/S0092-8674(23)00544-5) ants to explore the neural and genetic basis of behaviors.

 These characteristics make clonal raider ants an excellent model system for studying the neural basis of social behavior and the evolution of eusociality in insects.